 An interesting but by no means surprising aspect is the contrast between the mega-diversity centres of the tropics and subtropics and the "mega-research centres" of the industrialised nations in predominantly temperate regions.
 In ◘ Fig. B-17, without claiming to be exhaustive, large research institutions dealing with biodiversity are projected onto the biodiversity map (Barthlott et al. 2014).
-A North-South divide is evident.
+A North-South gradient is evident.

+◘ Fig. B-17 The disparity of "mega-diverse" and "mega-research" countries (red dots) at the global level (from Barthlott et al., Barthlott & Rafiqpoor 2016).

 Afghanistan is not represented in the field of biodiversity research (no red dot).
-The unequal North-South divide in research intensity and biodiversity gives rise to a major responsibility for the industrialized nations in terms of "capacity building" to raise awareness of the sustainable use of biodiversity in the megadiversity countries and to protect natural resources for future generations in a sustainable and responsible manner.
+The unequal North-South gradient in research intensity and biodiversity gives rise to a major responsibility for the industrialized nations in terms of "capacity building" to raise awareness of the sustainable use of biodiversity in the megadiversity countries and to protect natural resources for future generations in a sustainable and responsible manner.

+Brazil holds the biodiversity record of all countries.
+The Brazilian rainforest is a determining factor for the world climate.
+Though Brazil has pledged to stop illegal logging, however, the rainforest in 2020 has shrunk as much as it has not since 2008.
+Lumberjacks, cattle breeders, soil speculators - and an unrepentant government is responsible.
+The deforestation curve rises and rises.
+Deforestation in Brazil has been increasing almost steadily for the last eight years.
+Now it has reached its highest value in twelve years.
+Between August 2019 and July 2020, the deforested area in the Brazilian Amazon rainforest was 11,088 km2 - more than the area of Jamaica.
+The increase compared to the same period of the previous year was 9.5 %.
+The destruction of the rainforests represents a global environmental problem for all of mankind.
+Burning down the tropical forests not only contributes significantly to the emission of the greenhouse gases CO2, but also to the irreversible loss of many, quite often still unknown species.
+Brazil, which has the largest tropical forests in the world, is increasingly the focus of global attention.

 8.2 On the value of threatened diversity

 The loss of biodiversity since the beginning of the industrial age, but probably only in full force since the 1960s, is alarming (Hammond 1995, Perrings et al. 1997, Duffy 2003).
 Like the growth of the world population, it appears to be exponential.
 Despite all international conventions since "Rio 1992" and all political declarations of intent, nothing has fundamentally changed, as the results of "Rio 2012" shockingly showed (Barthlott et al. 2014).
 The destruction of habitats, including the clearing of tropical rainforests, continues at an unchanged or even increased rate.
-At the same time, as a globalization phenomenon, species numbers are increasing locally (the Federal Republic of Germany (Bundesrepublik Deutschland) and the USA have higher diversity than ever before due to invasive species), but globally they are decreasing.
+At the same time, as a globalization phenomenon, species numbers are increasing locally.
+The Federal Republic of Germany and the USA have higher diversity than ever before due to invasive species, but globally they are decreasing.
 Bio-globalization is becoming a central issue.
 Competitive invasive species also play a major role in studies on the reasons for species extinction (Essl et al. 2008; Klingenstein & Otto 2008; Nehring et al. 2010).
 A prominent example of the threat and extinction of biodiversity is the extinction of bird roc (◘ Fig. B-18) in Madagascar (http://t1p.de/uqk1).